earthly/website/blog/_posts/2023-02-27-golang-gin-framework.md

 ### The `POST` Request Handler

-The `POST` request handler function will accept JSON input from the client for GORM to migrate to the decoded JSON struct database.
+The `POST` request handler function will accept JSON input from the client for GORM to migrate to the decoded JSON struct database:

 ~~~{.go caption="gin.go"}
 func PostCompany(ctx *gin.Context) {